Updated: March 18th, 2019

 Perdoo runs all of its services in the cloud.
 All of these are hosted on Heroku, which is built on Amazon Web Services (AWS).
 Both services maintain multiple certifications for their data centers, including ISO 27001 compliance, PCI Certification, and SOC reports.
 For more information about their certification and compliance, please visit the AWS Security website, AWS Compliance website and Heroku security policy.

 Perdoo is served 100% over https.
-All data sent to or from Perdoo is encrypted in transit using 256 bit encryption, using AES_128_GCM and ECDHE_RSA as the key exchange mechanism.
+All data sent to or from Perdoo is encrypted in transit using 256 bit encryption, using SHA-256 with RSA Encryption and SHA-256 ECDSA as the key exchange mechanism.
 Our API and application endpoints are TLS/SSL only and score an “A” rating on SSL Labs’ tests.
 In addition, all connections from our application servers to our databases are TLS encrypted.

 All databases used by Perdoo are encrypted at rest, meaning that we also encrypt the database files on the hard disks themselves.
 Data encryption is deployed using industry standard encryption and best practices for the frameworks we use.